Sorry, you need to enable JavaScript to visit this website.

 Medicaid Reports

-The Medicaid Managed Care Performance Reports illustrate the financial condition of the District’s MCOs over the duration of a calendar year.
-Administrative functions of the MCOs – such as timely claims processing, enrollee encounter systems, and appropriate claims denial procedures – are also detailed in the report.
+The Medicaid Managed Care Performance Reports illustrate the financial condition of the District’s MCPs over the duration of a calendar year.
+Administrative functions of the MCPs – such as timely claims processing, enrollee encounter systems, and appropriate claims denial procedures – are also detailed in the report.

 The Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services benefit provides comprehensive and preventive health care services for children under age 21 who are enrolled in Medicaid.
 EPSDT is key to ensuring that children and adolescents receive appropriate preventive, dental, mental health and specialty services.